-Dr Joachim Timlon is an Assistant Professor in Strategy and International Business (SIB) at Birmingham Business School, University of Birmingham.
+Dr Joachim Timlon is an Assistant Professor of Strategy and International Business within the Department of Strategy and International Business (SIB) at Birmingham Business School, University of Birmingham.

 He obtained his Ph.D. and Ph.
 Lic. from School of Economics in Gothenburg, Sweden and is a Fellowship in Higher Education Academy (HEA).
-At SIB he serves as Seminar (Teaching) Lead, leading the organization and implementation of Departmental seminars with focus on the teaching element of the Department.
-He is also Programme Director for the M.Sc.
+At SIB he has served as Seminar (Teaching) Lead, leading the organization and implementation of Departmental seminars with focus on the teaching element of the Department; Web Lead, leading and coordinating the update of the department's webpages in preparation for the quality assessment of research in UK higher education institutions, the Research Excellence Framework (REF); and Programme Director for the M.Sc.
 Advanced Engineering Management Programme (AEMP), a high quality, distinctive and flexible course delivered jointly by Birmingham Business School (BBS) and the College of Engineering and Physical Sciences (EPS).